Today, we have a guest who was nice enough to share his story with us. Read his personal story down below

 Can you do 100 a day?

 Yeah, 100 a day, you must wondering if you will even be able to do this.
 And i’ll be the first to tell you that you will not, at least in the beginning.
-If you do not normally do crunches each day, have some rolls or extra fat hanging around on your belly area, then in the beginning doing 100 a day is going to be a challenge.
+Depending on how many crunches you do a day already or even if you do none then you may have some rolls or extra fat hanging around on your belly area.
+If this is the case then in the beginning doing 100 a day is going to be a challenge.

 But do not get discouraged, keep going at it, do as many as you can do, and about 5-7 days in, you should be able to do 100 a day by separating them out into sets like what I did.